 Sends a copy of the translated eJAS time limit denial letter to Barcode for imaging.

-Locally prints the ACES letter and mails it to the adult recipient/ineligible parent with the original translated eJAS denial letter in one envelope.
+Locally prints the ACES letter and mails it to the adult recipient with the original translated eJAS denial letter in one envelope.

 Documents in eJAS time limit note type, English and translated letters manually mailed out together from local office.